 A Senate President-Elect, at the end of his/her term of office, shall succeed to the office of Senate President.
 A Senate President-Elect who is unable to serve as Senate President shall for two years be ineligible for re-election to the office of Senate President-Elect or to the Executive Committee.

+Sec.
+5. Vacancies.
 The position of an officer of the Senate shall become vacant by: (1) Resignation, on the effective date specified in a letter of resignation; (2) Leave of Absence, on the effective date of a leave from the university in excess of one month; (3) Termination or Retirement, on the effective date; or (4) Recall or rescind.
-The election of a President or President-Elect may be rescinded following rules specified by Roberts Rules of Order Newly Revised (Article VI, Section 37) A rescind motion requires from the Senate (a) a two-thirds vote, or (b) a majority vote if notice of intent to make the motion has been given at the previous meeting and the motion is published as an action item on the agenda of the Senate meeting at which it will be introduced.
+The election of a President or President-Elect may be rescinded following rules specified by in accord with Roberts Rules of Order, Newly Revised (Article VI, Section 37) latest revision.
+A rescind motion requires from the Senate (a) a two-thirds vote, or (b) a majority vote if notice of intent to make the motion has been given at the previous meeting and the motion is published as an action item on the agenda of the Senate meeting at which it will be introduced.
 Voting on motions to recall the President or President-Elect shall occur in a manner to be designated by the Executive Committee.

 A vacancy in the office of Senate President shall be filled by the Senate President-Elect for the remainder of the term of office.
 A Senate President-Elect who succeeds to Senate President to fill a vacancy and serves in that office for eight months or more shall have completed the term and retire from the Senate Presidency.

 A vacancy in the office of Senate President-Elect shall be filled for the remainder of the term of office by a special election following the procedures as provided in Sec.
 3 of this Article, but not restricted by November dates for nomination and election.
 During the interim from when the vacancy occurs to when a new President-Elect is installed, the Immediate Past President shall perform the functions of the office of President-Elect.
 If that person is not available, the next most immediate and available Past President shall serve.